That-Dev-Girl-Sites/jhalabi.com/contact/index.md

 title: Contact
 ---

 I love hearing from people and talking tech.
-However — and I am being frank here — I have a toddler.
+However — and I am being frank here — I have a very active kiddo.
 And a full time gig.
-And a toddler.
-Did I mention the toddler?
+And a kiddo (who would like you to know that she is definitely not a baby).
+Did I mention the kiddo?

 Regardless, please don't let this scare you off from sending me a message.
 Replies might just take a bit longer than expected.
 Let's chat!